 HALIFAX — An advocacy group on Wednesday said Nova Scotia’s new policy for vulnerable families could be “set up to fail,” a day after the government said it would stop the practice of birth alerts.

 The government said Tuesday child welfare services would stop alerting hospital staff about at-risk mothers and newborns who potentially needed protection, and it said it would instead appoint a support co-ordinator for vulnerable families.

-Martha Paynter with Wellness Within, a group that helps pregnant women in the justice system and helps criminalized pregnant transgender and nonbinary people, says the single coordinator isn't enough.
+On Wednesday, Martha Paynter with Wellness Within, a group that helps pregnant women in the justice system and criminalized pregnant transgender and nonbinary people, said the single co-ordinator wasn’t enough.

-Paynter says the government must create a system that respects families' cultures, because birth alerts largely affected African Nova Scotian and Indigenous residents.
+Paynter said the government must create a system that respects families’ cultures.

 This report by The Canadian Press was first published Dec.
 1, 2021.

 This story was produced with the financial assistance of the Facebook and Canadian Press News Fellowship.